ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 - An example of build script can be found in src\arm\demo\Makefile
 - TI-Nspire-specific header files from Ndless's directory include/ are directly available
-- Executables must be position independent: don't use absolute addresses
+- Executables must be position independent: don't use absolute addresses and static variables
 - Executable files must start with the 4-bytes-long header 'PRG\0', with their entry point right after it.
 The utility 'MakeTNS' available in the tools directory may be used to skip newlib's startup code added before this signature.